Wester4253/OneClaw/index.md

-# PokeClaw Tweaked Build - by Noelle
+# PokeClaw Tweaked Build - by wester4253
 ## Why:
 I installed the app to automate some tasks, and found it quite lacking in features. i built this to be able to add those needed features and patch some bugs i find too.
 ## Features: